Dale Bozzio: Early life

-Life-Threatening Injury ('The Window Incident')
+Life-threatening injury

-In an interview on the YouTube channel "Professor of Rock," and in another interview with Billy Corgan on his YouTube channel, "The Magnificent Others," Dale shared her story about her and her cousin being attacked, ultimately resulting in Dale falling out of a window, approximately 40 feet off the ground.
+In an interview on the YouTube channel Professor of Rock, and in another interview with Billy Corgan on his YouTube channel The Magnificent Others, Bozzio tells the story of being attacked along with her cousin, and falling out of a window that was not close to the ground.
 The attack happened at the Holiday Inn in downtown Los Angeles on September 10, 1976, in room 421.
-The pair were in town for a doctor's appointment to address an asthma attack her cousin had suffered earlier that day.
-Later that night, three men knocked on their door and attempted to get into their room.
-After calling the front desk for help, help arrived — or so she'd thought.
-The 21-year-old Dale, looking through the peephole, saw a man presenting a badge, so she opened the door.
-To her surprise, the man came inside, got very demanding, and clearly indicated he was associated with the previous men who'd knocked on her door.
-She was told that when the others came back, she had better comply with their demands or she would be killed.
-Dale essentially said, "No way," and the man attacked her.
+The pair was in town for a doctor's appointment to address an asthma attack her cousin had earlier that day.
+Later that night, three men knocked and attempted to get into their room.
+After calling the front desk for help, help arrived — or so she thought.
+The 21-year-old Dale, looking through the peephole, saw a man presenting a badge.
+She opened the door.
+To her surprise, the man came inside, got very demanding, and clearly indicated he was associated with the previous guys knocking on her door.
+She was told that when the others came back, she had better comply with their demands or she would die.
+Dale essentially said 'no way' and the man started to attack her.
 While "fighting for her life," Dale ran to the window to scream for help.
-Dale opened the window and screamed, but the attack continued.
-Before she realized it, she found herself outside the window, hanging onto a ledge, then falling.
-She allegedly hit the Holiday Inn sign on the way down.
-She landed on the cement, cutting her head just above the hairline, breaking a kneecap, and cracking several of her ribs, as well as her elbows.
-The perpetrator then threw her cousin against the wall, and left.
-The man was never found, and it was determined he was not associated with the hotel.
+Dale threw open the window and screamed, but the attack continued.
+Before she knew it, she found herself outside the window, hanging onto a ledge, then falling.
+She allegedly hit a classic Holiday Inn sign on the way down.
+She landed on the cement, cutting her head just above the hairline, breaking a kneecap, cracking her floating ribs, and elbows.
+The perpetrator then threw her cousin against the wall, left, and was never found again after a considerable effort.
+That person was not associated with the hotel.

 Dale woke up two weeks later in Frank Zappa's living room to Moon Unit Zappa playing the harp.
 This was just weeks after she finished Joe's Garage with Zappa.
 Dale was blind and suffering a concussion.

 Dale was relocated to a hospital in Boston on life support, where she remained for more than six months, under the watchful eye of her father.
 To the surprise of doctors, she did not die from blood clots and recovered.

 Immediately after her recovery, Frank Zappa invited Dale to join him on a European tour, which she accepted.

-According to Dale, the incident inspired lyrics to Destination Unknown (song), "Windows", and other songs she did with Missing Persons.
+According to Dale, the incident inspired lyrics to "Destination Unknown", "Windows", and other songs she did with Missing Persons.

 Dale says she forgives her perpetrator.